OfficeDev/office-js-docs-pr/reference/requirement-sets/dialog-api-requirement-sets.md

 >&#42; **Note:** The build number for Office 2016 installed via MSI is 16.0.4266.1001.
 In order to use the Dialog Api, please run Office update to get the latest version.

-To find out more about versions and build numbers, see:
+To find out more about versions, build numbers, and Office Online Server, see:

 - [Version and build numbers of update channel releases for Office 365 clients](https://technet.microsoft.com/en-us/library/mt592918.aspx)
 - [What version of Office am I using?](https://support.office.com/en-us/article/What-version-of-Office-am-I-using-932788b8-a3ce-44bf-bb09-e334518b8b19?ui=en-US&rs=en-US&ad=US&fromAR=1)